-Education: Access to opportunity can often be challenging, especially in rural areas.
+Access to opportunity can often be challenging, especially in rural areas.
 Figure 7-8 displays the (R)TCAC Opportunity Areas (2021) educational scores by census tract.
 Tracts are assigned an Educational Domain Score that ranges from > 0.75 (More Positive Education Outcomes) to < 0.25 (Less Positive Education Outcomes).
-The City is divided into two separate scores, south of E Harding Ave falls within 0.25 - 0.50 educational outcomes ranking and north of E Harding Ave falls under the 0.50-0.75 educational outcomes ranking.
-This indicates a slightly more positive education outcome for the northern section of the City.
+The City is divided into three separate scores, south of East Harding Avenue falls within 0.75 - 1.00 educational outcomes ranking, north of East Harding Avenue falls under the 0.50 - 0.75 educational outcomes ranking, and east of U.S. Highway 101 falls under the 0.25-0.50 educational outcome rankings.
+This indicates that the larger portion of the City has the highest access to education.
 A review of aerial imagery indicates a consistent availability of schools throughout the City and a plethora of educational and cultural amenities in the southern half of the City.
+The areas north of East Harding Avenue are in closer proximity to the County's school district offices and high school, however this was the last area annexed by the City and thus likely reflects the larger County tract.
+Additionally, the areas east of U.S. Highway 101 falling in the 0.25-0.50 range, the least access to education is zoned and developed as General Commercial and Public Facility and is not residentially developed and therefore has no impact on access to education.
 The differences point to a lack of accurate data rather than a fair housing issue.
-Programs such as P-16 listed in Chapter 3 will allow continued monitoring of this data.
+Regionally, as shown in Figure 7-8, the City has higher access to education than the County.